AlphaWallet/blockchain-attestation/cli-demo.md

 ### Request Attestation

 Constructs a request for an attestation to a specific identifier of a certain type, signed using a private key.
 The command outputs the public attestation requests and the private attestation secret.
-This method should be run by Bob.
+This command should be run by Bob.

 Specifically the syntax of the command is as follows: